-- 4.5 The Business Plan structure should be based logically around the Licensee'sMandatory Business and aligned to the Regulatory Instructions and Guidance. - 4.6 For the purposes of the First Business Plan, the breakdown of the required programme-based reporting will be specified via the Successor Licensee's Regulatory Instructions and Guidance.23 - 4.7 The Business Plan should provide sufficient quantitative and qualitative information for each programme of work.
+- 4.5 The Business Plan structure should be based logically around the Licensee'sMandatory Business and aligned to the Regulatory Instructions and Guidance. - 4.6 For the purposes of the First Business Plan, the breakdown of the required programme-based reporting will be specified via the Successor Licensee's Regulatory Instructions and Guidance. - 4.7 The Business Plan should provide sufficient quantitative and qualitative information for each programme of work.
 It should distinguish between External Costs and Internal Costs, detailing within each new areas of expenditure and distinguishing between fixed and variable costs and their drivers.
-The cost forecasts should be presented per each Regulatory Year of the Cost Control cycle. - 4.8 For each programme the Business Plan should outline: - a) External Service Provider contracts and their fixed and variable components and proposed allowance to cover these contractual obligations - b) What code modifications are expected in the Cost Control period and the proposed budget for their implementation - c) The expected contract variations and proposed allowance for Licensee-led PRs/CRs - d) What new procurements are lined up within that programme and their status, and expected expenditure required
+The cost forecasts should be presented per each Regulatory Year of the Cost Control cycle. - 4.8 For each programme (understood by the term Service Family) the Business Plan should outline: - a) External Service Provider contracts and their fixed and variable components and proposed allowance to cover these contractual obligations - b) What code modifications are expected in the Cost Control period and the proposed budget for their implementation - c) The expected contract variations and proposed allowance for Licensee-led PRs/CRs